Navneetks/Web-Scraping/README.md

 # Web-Scraping
-Here I have web scrapped magic bricks website , this was done when i worked as an intern at UnPlan
+Here I have web scrapped magic bricks website , this was done when i worked as an intern at UnPlan.

+©Navaneeth KS(UserName :Navneetks)